LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If a neurologic porphyria is suspected, the sample should be collected during an acute attack.

 Porphyrin testing is used to help diagnose and sometimes to monitor porphyrias.
 These disorders can be classified into two groups based on signs and symptoms: neurologic porphyrias and cutaneous porphyrias.
 As some porphyrias can have similar symptoms, testing is also used to help determine which type is present.
-A healthcare practitioner will choose individual tests based on the affected person's signs and symptoms as well as the medical and family history.
+A healthcare practitioner will choose individual tests based on your signs and symptoms as well as your medical and family history.

 Neurologic porphyrias are associated with acute attacks involving the nervous system and/or gastrointestinal tract.
 They include acute intermittent porphyria (AIP), variegate porphyria (VP), hereditary coproporphyria (HCP), and ALA dehydratase deficiency porphyria (ADP).